 Barna Mia is an animal sanctuary with a difference.
-Nestled in the heart of Dryandra Woodland, south-east of Perth, Barna Mia is a place to discover threatened native marsupials in a natural setting, and experience the wonders of the woodland, once the sun has set and the action begins.
+Nestled in the heart of Dryandra Woodland, south-east of Perth, Barna Mia is a place to discover threatened native marsupials in a natural setting, and experience the wonders of the woodland.
+Once the sun has set the action begins.

 A tour guide takes visitors on a delightful journey through the sanctuary.
-Using specially placed lights, you can see threatened native animals such as dalgyte, woylie, wurrup, quenda and boodie.
+With the guides special torches, you can see threatened native animals such as bilby, woylie, mala, quenda and boodie.